hubot-archive/hubot-tell/README.md

 Case-insensitive prefix matching is used to match the recipients' nicknames.
 That way, you can make sure that your message will reach its destination, even if the recipient has a different nickname suffix.
 If you send a message to `foo`, and `foo1` joins the room, the message will be delivered to them.

+If your hubot has a persistent brain (e.g. with redis), messages will be preserved there even if you restart your life embetterment robot.

 Configuration
 -------------